dhh1128/codecraft.co/a-grumble-about-buckets.md

 title: A grumble about buckets
 date: 2015-04-08
 slug: a-grumble-about-buckets
+redirect_from:
+  - /2015/04/08/a-grumble-about-buckets
 ---

-Sometimes developers limit the choices that are offered to their users as a <a title="6 Strategies to Simplify Software" href="the-power-of-simplicity.md">simplicity</a>.
+Sometimes developers limit the choices that are offered to their users as a <a title="6 Strategies to Simplify Software" href="the-power-of-simplicity">simplicity</a>.

 However, this strategy comes with an important caveat:
-<div style="margin-left:2em;margin-right:2em;border:solid 1px black;font-size:105%;font-weight:bold;font-style:italic;text-align:center;background-color:#f0f0f0;padding:1em;margin-bottom:1.5em;">If you're going to force all choices into a few predefined buckets, you better provide buckets that <a href="why-people-are-part-of-a-software-architecture.md" title="Why People Are Part of A Software Architecture">users</a>.</div>
+<div style="margin-left:2em;margin-right:2em;border:solid 1px black;font-size:105%;font-weight:bold;font-style:italic;text-align:center;background-color:#f0f0f0;padding:1em;margin-bottom:1.5em;">If you're going to force all choices into a few predefined buckets, you better provide buckets that <a href="why-people-are-part-of-a-software-architecture" title="Why People Are Part of A Software Architecture">users</a>.</div>
 Broken buckets will not earn you brownie points.
 Or revenue.

 <figure><img class="" src="https://farm3.staticflickr.com/2509/3993532812_e63f29c43b_z.jpg" alt="" width="640" height="480" /><figcaption>image credit: Eva the Weaver (Flickr)</figcaption></figure>